 Know your pace

-Keep to the advertised pace as closely as possible.
-It is particularly important that you should not go faster than you promise; this can cause problems for people who have put their trust in you.
+• Keep to the advertised pace wherever and whenever possible.
+It is particularly important that you should not go faster than you promise - this can cause problems for people who have put their trust in you.

 Count your runners (repeatedly).